 I added the new opt-in forms on August 1st.
 Before then, I was averaging about 47 new subscribers a day, for a total of 1475 new subscribers for the month of July.

 In August, subscribership increased 30.24% to 1921 total subscribers, or about 62 subscribers a day – a increase that will make a huge difference over the longrun.

 For example, at the old rate of 47 subscribers a day, in a year I would gain 17,155 new subscribers.

 At the new rate of 62 subscribers a day, I would gain 22,630 new subscribers in a year.
 That’s 5,475 additional subscribers!

 Specific Locations – Before and After

 Below is a list of the specific locations on SPI where people can subscribe, plus the total number of subscribers for July, August, and the % difference.
-I can find out this information by using Aweber’s search subscriber tool:
+I can find out this information by using Aweber’s (affiliate link – I earn a commission if you buy) search subscriber tool: